 Here are our favourite spots for an autumn or winter wander, perfect for getting rid of the cobwebs and awakening the senses.

 Windwick is another quiet spot but it’s well worth taking a trip off the main tourist trail.
 Visit in November and you’ll be greeted by the cries of hundreds of new-born seal pups on the rocky shore below.
 The area is part of a fantastic coastal route, stretching from the south of the island to the beach at Eastside in the north.
 Windwick has its own sea-stack and craggy coastline to enjoy.
-In the summer you can visit the nearby Olav’s Wood, a beautiful patch of woodland, and The Cairns archaeological dig too.